PHOTOGRAPHY 101 with Onne van der Wal at the Jamestown Art Center

 YOU need to be in control of your camera not the camera in charge of you!
 It’s not rocket science!
 Once you discover what all the dials do, you will realize that’s its actually quite easy to be the master of your DSLR camera!

 The second class is about workflow and post production.
-How to download your files from the camera and organize them in a simple method and how to process the files in Lightroom.
+Onne will demonstrate how to download your files from the camera and organize them in a simple method and how to process the files in Lightroom.

-Onne will use his laptop and projector to illustrate and explain it all.
-All you need to bring is a note pad and pencil and your DSLR, if you have one.
+Onne will illustrate the workflow procedure via powerpoint presentation, which will be given to the students as a handout as well.
+All you need to bring is a notepad and pencil and your DSLR, if you have one.
 If you are in the market for a new camera and/or lens we can let you know what the affordable options are.

 This class is aimed at anyone who wants to learn the basics of digital photography or the advanced amateur that wants to polish up on his/her photo skills and get to the next level with their photography.
 This is not an iPhone or Point and Shoot photo class.